This post may contain affiliate links. Read our disclosure policy here.

 Whether you’re trying to eat healthier, looking to introduce your kids to more vegetables and flavors, or trying to reduce your grocery budget, this 30-day meatless meal plan is for you.

-How to thicken Minestrone
+How to Thicken Minestrone

 The key to an amazing bowl of soup is in the broth!
 Minestrone should have a rich, thick tomato broth laced with the essence of basil and Parmesan cheese.
 In fact, think of it more as a chili of pasta and vegetables.